efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 2. Tribute an opponents monster for an ECon take play
 3. Use the taken monster to tribute summon

 This combo is super strong and it is a 3 for 2 that nets you a big monster on the field.
-Totally not stolen from Grave Keepers.
+Totally not stolen from Gravekeepers.

 If you play {Monster Gate}, always use your opponents monster as the tribute by Soul Exchange or after stealing them with Enemy Controller to get max value out of it.